anoma/juvix-docs/docs/reference/language/fixity.juvix.md

 # Fixities

-Fixities in Juvix refers to the precedence and associativity of operators.
+Fixities in Juvix refer to the precedence and associativity of operators.
 A fixity declaration is defined using the `syntax` keyword followed by `fixity`.
 It specifies how an operator should be parsed in relation to other operators.